EnigmaCurry/dry_console/README.md

 `dry_console` is implemented as a local web service that you launch from your terminal, which automatically opens up your preferred web browser, and logs you into the application.
+The security of this powerful application is of prime concern, as it is essentially a remote control agent that runs commands (even sudo) on your behalf.
-Security for this powerful application is a top concern.
-Authentication relies upon a one-time-use token, which is randomized on each startup of `dry_console`.
+Authentication relies upon a one-time-use token, which is randomized on every startup of `dry_console`.
 The client must provide this token in the URL (which it does automatically, when the browser is opened via `dry_console`), and after the first successful login, the login service is disabled to prevent all future login attempts.
 Therefore, the cookie that is assigned to the first authenticated web browser becomes the only authorized client key.
 To allow multiple sessions, there is an option in the admin interface: the first client may reset the token, which allows one additional client to login (this may be repeated for N clients), but otherwise you can simply restart `dry_console` to create a new session (invalidating all others).

 ## Install script